RustyTheDalek/races/README.md

 **`/races vl deleteLst [access] [name]`**\
 **`/races vl listLsts [access]`**

-If permission is required to spawn vehicles, the following command will be restricted to players who have permission:

 **`/races spawn (vehicle)`**

-If permission is required to edit tracks, register races and spawn vehicles, players who wish to do these tasks will need to request permission.
-Type **`/races request edit`** to request permission to edit tracks.
-Type **`/races request register`** to request permission to register races.
-Type **`/races request spawn`** to request permission to spawn vehicles.
-The server administrator will then approve or deny the request and the player will be notified.

 Type **`/races edit`** until you see the message **`Editing started`** to start editing waypoints.
 Once you are finished, type **`/races edit`** until you see the message **`Editing stopped`** to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.